 - Poor concentration

 Managing a headache is often a balance between a healthy lifestyle and effective non-drug treatments.
 If you are finding headaches are causing significant disruption to your life, or you need to take medication for your symptoms more than once a week, book an appointment with our trained clinician Mr. Leo Hyun to discuss how manual therapy techniques may be able to provide relief from your symptoms and address the true cause of your headaches.

-Revolutionary technique following the most recent headache research, performed only by a few trained practitioners can really help to live your life free of headache and migraine.
+The use of revolutionary techniques, following the most recent headache research and performed only by a few trained practitioners, can really help to live your life free of headache and migraine.

-If you have experienced your headache or a migraine;
+If you have experienced a headache or a migraine and:

-– Took several investigations ie. CT, MRI scans with no particular findings for the cause of headache
+- It has taken several investigations ie. CT, MRI scans with no particular findings for the cause of headache

 - Pain medication helps temporarily